synabreu/Swift/README.md

 2. HelloWorld : This program displays 'Hello World!' on the label by setting up diverse properties.
 For UI testing, I built this program based on the single view Project of iOS.

-3. InchesToCentimeters : Extending on testing a button handler, I built this program which exchange from inches to centimeters.
+3. InchesToCentimeters : Extending on testing a button handler, I built this program which exchanges from inches to centimeters.
 One of the most confusing things I lived in the United States was to change between Inches and Centimeters.